"Production Solves All Problems."

-I keep my game pretty tight so normally I do not have any units just sitting empty (unless we happen to be working on that unit).
+I keep my game pretty tight so normally I do not have any units just sitting empty (unless we happen to be working on a unit).
 People move out, people move in--so you always have a few days of vacancy here and there in between tenants.
-Typically we have most units re-leased before the current tenant vacates, with just a day or two of vacancy to make sure that the unit is in tip top condition for the new tenant.
+Typically we have most units re-leased before the current tenant vacates, with just a day or two of vacancy in between to make sure that the unit is in tip top condition for the new tenant.

 The availability date for each unit is indicated below--along with a contact email for that property.
 Sometimes the current tenants can move out sooner than the availability date indicated... sometimes not.
 So if you need to move sooner than the date indicated by the available unit, just let us know the move-in date you need when you email us and we'll check with the out-going tenant to see if they have any wiggle room.

 If your ideal or projected move-in date is beyond the availability date below, I'm obviously not going to "hold" this apartment for you without rent.
 Something else may come up that is available closer to your move-in date, however.
 So feel free to contact me or Like / Follow us on Facebook to get instant updates anytime we get a 30-day notice on a unit.

 Click the "View Unit Details" link by any property that you are interested in and then send an email to the address indicated if you would like specifics about showing dates and times for that particular unit.